Sydney Metropolitan Bus Service Contracts: Region 9

 Region 9 covers the Eastern Suburbs with services extending to the Sydney CBD and Leichhardt.
 Principal suburbs are Bondi Junction, Botany, Maroubra, Mascot, Randwick and Surry Hills.
 The region operates out of Port Botany, Randwick and Waverley depots.

-From 2005, the region was operated by State Transit.
+When the region was established in 2005, the region was operated by incumbent operator State Transit.
 The contract was renewed on 1 July 2013, and again on 1 July 2017 for five years without a competitive tendering process.
 The contract was put out to competitive tender in 2021 and was awarded to Transdev John Holland, with operations commencing on 3 April 2022.

 Region 10

 Region 10 initially covered the south western suburbs between Bankstown, Sutherland and Engadine.
 Other principal suburbs are Hurstville, Menai, and Miranda.
 It also operates services to Burwood, Parramatta and Liverpool.

-Since 2005, it has been operated by incumbent operator Connex that was later rebranded Veolia Transport, Veolia Transdev then Transdev NSW.
+When the region was established in 2005, it was operated by incumbent operator Connex that was later rebranded Veolia Transport, Veolia Transdev then Transdev NSW.

 Region 11 was absorbed into Region 10 in September 2009.
 Region 10 then covered all of the Sutherland Shire.
 Caringbah Bus Service's routes were taken over by Veolia in October 2011.

 On 1 January 2013, Transdev NSW commenced a new contract that was awarded without a competitive tendering process.
 Maianbar Bundeena Bus Service continue to operate route 989 from Bundeena as a subcontractor to Transdev.
-In December 2022, following a competitive tender process, U-Go Mobility was awarded a seven-year contract and will take over the services from Transdev in July 2023.
-The new contract also covers Region 5 which will be consolidated into region 10.
+In December 2022, following a competitive tender process, U-Go Mobility was awarded a seven-year contract for region 10.
+The region also consolidated region 5 and expanded to cover Lakemba, Punchbowl, Roselands and Mortdale.
+The new contract commenced on 1 July 2023, with U-Go Mobility taking over Region 10 services from Transdev NSW and Region 5 services from Punchbowl Bus Company.